DevMountain/react-5-afternoon/README.md

 ## Instructions
 Now that we have our `router.js` cleaned up, let's head over to our App.js and take a look at what we have.

+You'll notice that throughout this file there are comments, these comments are there to more easily show which pieces of state have to do with which views/routes.
+In this step, we're just going to connect our App.js and first view to redux.

+* Import `connect` from `react-redux`
+* At the bottom of the page make a function called `mapStateToProps`, pass it `state`, then return `state`
+* Instead of having `export default App`, we're going to be using `connect` to connect the `App.js` to the `redux` store. `export default connect(mapStateToProps)(App);`

+Now our App is connected with redux, let's think about what needs to have access to our state in our first view: `WizardOne.js`.
+It looks like we need to be able to update the loanType and propertyType items on state.
+In redux, in order to update something, we need to have an action and a reducer, so let's go to our `src/reducer.js`.

+* Create a function called reducer and pass it state equal to initial state and an action
+* At the bottom of the file `export default reducer`.
+This reducer will take place in actually manipulating state once we put some cases in it.
+* Above the reducer we're going to make two const's, one called `UPDATE_LOAN_PROP_TYPE` set equal to a string `"UPDATE_LOAN_PROP_TYPE"`.

 <details>